Here at North Burnett Regional Council, we know how important your pet is to you.

 Exercising your dog on a leash provides your pet with positive mental stimulation and is extremely good for their health.
 Using a leash during exercise reinforces that you are the one in control.
 It can also help you react better to unexpected situations.
 Remember that many people are frightened or annoyed by dogs that are not leashed in public areas.
 While walking at night, Council suggests the use of a reflective device or collar to help others to see your dog.

 Leash and exercising courtesy

 Some people in the community may not share a love of dogs, so it’s important to respect their space and right to use public areas – pets need to be restrained and kept away from other people.
 At no time should your dog become a nuisance or impede other people’s enjoyment.

 Dogs must be leashed at all times outside your property and you can only lead a maximum of two dogs at a time.
 Being a responsible owner means that you are responsible for the actions of your dog.
 It is your duty to clean up after your pet and to make sure that your dog isn’t disturbing other people and other animals.

 Training a dog to walk on a leash isn’t difficult – especially if started early.
 It takes time and patience but it will help your pet become socialised and interact safely with other dogs and people.
 See your vet or pet shop for further advice or help.

 Penalties for not using a leash

-Irresponsible owner who fail to walk their dogs on a leash when in public will face penalties including on-the-spot fines.
-Compliance with leash laws is regularly checked to ensure that pet owners are taking their responsibility seriously.
+Irresponsible owners who fail to walk their dogs on a leash when in public will face penalties including on-the-spot fines.

 Pet owners are responsible for the actions of their pets at all times – using a leash will minimise the risk.
 Proper restraint shows respect for the safety of others and the safety of your pet.
 Using a leash is the law.
 Council will always enforce this law fairly and evenly to protect people and pets.